Home > Library > Dissertation Writing Guidelines > How to Write a Dissertation Discussion Chapter – A Quick Guide with Examples

 5. Provide Recommendations for Future Research

 The limitations of your research work directly result in future recommendations.
-However, it should be noted that your recommendations for future research work should include the areas that your own work could not report so other researchers can build on them.
+However, it should be noted that your recommendations for future research work should include the areas that your own work could not report, so that other researchers can build on them.

 Sometimes the recommendations are a part of the conclusion chapter.
 Some examples;